JiangFeng80/AscendAIChipArchitectureAndProgramming/README.md

 # AscendAIChipArchitectureAndProgramming
-for the boot samples 《Ascend AI Chip Architecture and Programming》
+for the samples of 《Ascend AI Chip Architecture and Programming》